junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 It is important to learn from health workers, local health centers, or the Health Department what medicines work best in your area.

-IMPORTANT: Malaria can quickly kill persons who have not developed immunity.
+**IMPORTANT**: Malaria can quickly kill persons who have not developed immunity.

 Children, and people who visit areas with malaria, must be treated immediately.